Last updated on 09/07/2022

 Restroom designs look different dependent upon the community and housing style a student selects.
 Restroom options include:

 All halls, aside from Roth, also have at least one single-stall inclusive restroom available near the lobby for community use.
 Panther Village and Lawther's single-stall restrooms also have showers available.
 We encourage all students to consider what type of restroom style best suits their housing needs.
-If you have specific questions about restooms in your desired housing community or would like to work one-on-one to secure on-campus housing that meets your restroom needs, please contact Jean Wiesley in the DOR.
+If you have specific questions about restrooms in your desired housing community or would like to work one-on-one to secure on-campus housing that meets your restroom needs, please contact Kate Tessier in Housing.

 In 2007, Chapter 216 of the Iowa Civil Rights Act added both sexual orientation and gender identity as protected classes against discrimination in both public accommodations and employment practices.
 Under Iowa building code, the community restrooms available across campus, in traditional residence halls, and in Lawther Hall are gendered male or female.
+Noehren Hall will have pod-style restrooms in part of the building, expected to be completed in Fall 2019.
 Individuals at UNI are welcomed to use gendered restrooms which best match their gender identity, including in the residence halls.
-Staff are trained to be inclusive and sensitive related to restroom usage.
+Residence hall staff are trained to be inclusive and sensitive related to restroom usage.

-All of the residence halls aside from Roth also have inclusive, single-stall restrooms available near the lobby areas for visitor or community use.
+All of the residence halls also have inclusive, single-stall restrooms available near the lobby areas for visitor or community use.
 Aside from the inclusive, single-stall restrooms, Lawther Hall’s community restrooms access are limited to individuals who live in that community through student ID recognition.

-We encourage students to use the DOR's Contract Completion Guide as a resource to navigate the steps to securing on-campus housing.
+We encourage students to use UHD's Contract Completion Guide as a resource to navigate the steps to securing on-campus housing.
 When navigating the Housing & Dining Contract, students are presented with a few options to choose their on-campus housing needs.

 Prior to the beginning of the contract, students are encouraged to self-identify their gender, either on their initial UNI application or through MyUNIverse.
-Gender will be used in the contract and should be updated to ensure the spaces students are presented with are accurate.
+Gender will be used in the contract for those students who select their interest in All Gender Housing.

 The "All Gender Housing" step in the contract asks students about their interest in All-Gender Housing Options.
 Students who are interested in this option will be shown the on-campus spaces they are eligible for, as well as roommates who are interested in All-Gender Housing.
 It is important that any students interested in living together in All-Gender Housing select this option or they will not see each other.
 Students interested in All Gender Housing should also look for rooms that are labeled with "Co-Ed" or "C."

-First year students who would like to explore apartment or suite-style housing options or anyone with specific housing requests should contact emily Harsch or Jean Wiesley for assistance.
+First year students who would like to explore apartment or suite-style housing options or anyone with specific housing requests should contact Kate Tessier in Housing or Kalyani Kannan in Gender & Sexuality Services for assistance.

-The rooms available on campus are all labelled with a different gender code according to the gender living arrangement of that space.
-Rooms that are labelled "Male" or "M" are available to individuals who have shared that they identify as a man, either in their admission application to UNI or through MyUNIverse.
-Rooms that are labelled "Female" or "F" are available to individuals who have shared that they identify as a woman.
-Rooms that are labelled "Dynamic" or "D" change to male or female according to the first person who claims the space.
+The rooms available on campus are all labeled with a different gender code according to the gender living arrangement of that space.
+Rooms that are labeled "Male" or "M" are available to individuals who have shared that they identify as a man, either in their admission application to UNI or through MyUNIverse.
+Rooms that are labeled "Female" or "F" are available to individuals who have shared that they identify as a woman.
+Rooms that are labeled "Dynamic" or "D" change to male or female according to the first person who claims the space.
 These three types of rooms are not part of All-Gender Housing, but are available by default for all students in the housing contract.
-Students who need help updating their gender identity or would like to explore designating a Male, Female, or Dynamic space as All-Gender, please contact Emily Harsch.
+Students who need help updating their gender identity or would like to explore designating a Male, Female, or Dynamic space as All-Gender, please contact contacting Kate Tessier or Kalyani Kannan.

-All-Gender Housing rooms are labelled with the gender code "Co-Ed" or "C." Students who are interested in All-Gender spaces should look for the rooms that are labelled with a "C." These rooms are only available to students who have chosen an interest in All-Gender Housing, so any and all roommates should also select their interest in All-Gender Housing to get access to the space.
-All of the All-Gender Housing spaces a student is eligible will show once they select their interest in these spaces, but first year students will not be able to gain access to sophomore and up spaces in Lawther, Panther Village, and Roth without a request to the DOR.
-Students who would like assistance locating these spaces should contact Jean Wiesley.
+All-Gender Housing rooms are labeled with the gender code "Co-Ed" or "C." Students who are interested in All-Gender spaces should look for the rooms that are labeled with a "C." These rooms are only available to students who have chosen an interest in All-Gender Housing, so any and all roommates should also select their interest in All-Gender Housing to get access to the space.
+All of the All-Gender Housing spaces a student is eligible will show once they select their interest in these spaces, but first year students will not be able to gain access to sophomore and up spaces in Lawther, Panther Village, Roth, and Jennings without a request to UHD.
+Students who would like assistance locating these spaces should contact Kate Tessier in Housing.

 Students who select an interest in All-Gender Housing may select this option for a variety of reasons, including identifying with or as an ally of the LGBTQ+ community, are in the process of discovering their gender identity, identify outside of the gender binary, or feel more comfortable living with a friend, sibling, or someone of a different gender.
 We do not require students to disclose why they are interested in All-Gender Housing, so we encourage roommates who are seeking an LGBTQ-friendly roommate to either mark their interest in the option described above or discuss their needs with prospective roommates.